 Recovered Oil Two barges are assigned to the lighter the barges working along the Storage and Waste Kenai Peninsula.
 As the lightering barges are filled they will be towed Management to Cook Inlet to off-load.
-Vicious oil pumps are required to transfer recovered oil, Deck barges and landing craft will be used to remove oily debris and Deck barges and landing craft will be used to remove oily debris and response crew wastes as the shoreline cleanup operations moves into production. production.
+Vicious oil pumps are required to transfer ge recovered oil, Dealt have and landing anoff will be used to remove aily debris and Deck barges and randing craft will be used to remove only debits and response crew wastes as the shorenne cleanup operations moves into production.
 One additional barge is ordered to support the Kodiak NS-FO-TFs.
 Wildlife Protection Wildlife hazing continues as the number of captured oiled birds and sea and Response otters increase.
 Captured wildlife are taken to Seward for stabilization.

-The wildlife hazing and capture strike teams from Kodiak begin Sensitive Area operations.
-Protection SP-TFs #9, #10, and #11 from Kodiak are assigned the following KI GRSs KI-17, KI-18, KI-20, KI-19, KI-16, KI-15, KI-1, KI-2, and KI-3. $ORSS RI^{-17}, RI^{-10}, RI^{-20}, RI^{-19}, RI^{-10}, RI^{-15}, RI^{-1}, RI^{-2}, and RI^{-5}.$ Previously deployed GRS are still being maintained.
-SP-TFs #2, #3, #5 and #8 are demobilized and assigned to shoreline cleanup operations.
-Shoreline Cleanup The focus of the GOA response becomes shoreline cleanup operations along the Kenai Peninsula.
+The wildlife hazing and capture strike teams from Kodiak begin operations.
+Sensitive Area SP-TFs #9 #10 and #11 from Kodiak are assigned the following KI Protection GRSs KI-17 KI-18 KI-20 KI-19 KI-16 KI-15 KI-1 KI-2 and KI-3 1 lotection Praviously deployed GPS are still being maintained Treviously deployed GKS are still being maintained.
+SP TEs #2 #3 md #8 are demobilized and assigned to shoreline sr-ins #2, #5, #5 and #6 are demotinzed and assigned to shoreline Shoreline Cleanup The focus of the GOA response becomes shoreline cleanup operations along the Kenai Peninsula.
 SCAT teams will assess impacted beaches and determine the appropriate cleanup methods to be used.
 Three SCATs are assembled for the Kodiak area.
-SP-ST# 1 thru 4 are assign to Kodiak to coordinate with the SCAT teams to keep the oil from re-floating off the heavily oiled beaches with the tide. uuo.
+SP-ST# 1 thru 4 are assign to Kodiak to coordinate with the SCAT teams to keep the oil from re-floating off the heavily oiled beaches with the tide.